DavidCEllis/ducktools/README.md

 This is a namespace project that will install *all* ducktools modules.

-This mostly exists to make sure that 'ducktools' on pip installs ducktools namespaced projects and isn't used by someone else in the future.
+This mostly exists to make sure that 'ducktools' on pip installs all ducktools namespaced projects in the case that someone types `pip install ducktools`.
-`pip install ducktools` will install the latest versions of *all* modules I have created under the ducktools namespace.

 If you are using one of the modules in a project it is recommended to depend on that module directly.

+This adds one private `_namespace_version` module that provides the version of the meta project.

 Included modules:
 * [ducktools-lazyimporter](https://github.com/DavidCEllis/ducktools-lazyimporter)